Skip to content

 ➂ Organize Posts by Tags

-After creating your Work and Writing tags, organize your posts by giving each post a tag from Post settings.
+After creating your Work and Writing tags, organize your posts by giving each post a tag in Post settings.

 Beirut Ghost Theme Primary Tag Post Settings